Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

-I wasn’t the biggest fan of the latest active noise cancelling headies from SMS – the Street by 50 ANC.
-They were far from attractive, sound quality was solid but lacking when compared with similarly priced solutions like V-Moda, Beats and others.
+I wasn’t the biggest fan of the latest active noise-cancelling headies from SMS – the Street by 50 ANC.
+They were far from attractive, sound quality was solid but lacking when compared with similarly priced solutions like V-Moda, Beats, and others.
 It was inevitable, my trepidation when taking on the SMS Sync by 50 On-Ear Wireless Bluetooth headphones.

 They make use of soft leather memory foam for the padding on the earpieces.
 The top padding to cushion your head is also very soft.
 But memory padding was not used here.
 It does have a nice cobalt blue stitching that gives the unit a nice color contrast.
-The Sync by 50 are much smaller than their more expensive and tethered sibling.
+The Sync by 50 is much smaller than their more expensive and tethered sibling.
 But like big bro, these on-ear Bluetooth headies feature foldable hinges to further reduce their footprint for easier portability.
-The size is greatly appreciated and compliments the styling, comfort and coolness factor.
+The size is greatly appreciated and compliments the styling, comfort, and coolness factor.

-The buttons are raised so you can easily find and indentify the functions while wearing them.
+The buttons are raised so you can easily find and identify the functions while wearing them.
 Above these and on the inside of the frame, is a small Bluetooth switch.
-Below the right earpiece we have the micro-USB port for charging the battery.
-At the bottom of the left earpiece we have the port the audio cable used for wired listening.
+Below the right earpiece, we have the micro-USB port for charging the battery.
+At the bottom of the left earpiece, we have the port for the audio cable used for wired listening.
 This is good if the battery is dead or if one simply wants to save batt-juice for a later time.

 The appeal is emboldened by the immense comfort.
 The super plush foam leather padding creates mobile pillows for your ears.
 The plastic frame offers ample flexibility.
 Plus the unit is super light and folds up like many other headies for added ease and mobility.